-Acceptance is based on the strength and promise of the writing sample and our judgment that the applicant will benefit from the conference.
+Acceptance is based on the strength and promise of the writing sample and the admission board’s judgment that the applicant will benefit from attending the conference.
 The workshops are designed to accommodate both published writers and those in the early stages of careers.
-For the 2019 in-person conference, we accepted 26% of paying contributor applicants, and 5% of those who applied for financial aid received an award, scholarship, or fellowship.
+For the 2023 conference, we accepted 16% of paying participant applicants and 5% of those who applied for financial aid.

-Notification letters are sent by email in late May.
-Writers who apply in multiple categories receive a separate notification letter for each category of application.
-At the time of acceptance into the conference a confirmation form is required in order to reserve the place, and participants submit their top choices for workshop leader at that time.
+Notification letters are sent via Submittable in late May.
+Writers who submit more than one application will receive a notification letter for each application submitted.
+At the time of acceptance, a confirmation form is required in order to reserve one’s place, and Participants must submit their top choices for workshop leader at that time.

 - We do not enroll anyone for less than the full ten days of the conference.